fakecoinbase/fincloudlabsslashcetracker/README.md

 7. Now, open `coins_tracking.mjs` file in the root directory and call your new exchange's tracking functionality inside of `RunCoinsTracking` function, and you are all set.

+## Contributions
+Contributions can be made by submitting GitHub pull requests to this repository.
+In general, the `CETracker` source code follows [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) and rules specified in `.eslintrc.json` file.